 Northwest Custom Apparel employees will now offer relabeling services in 2023.
 We provide label removal and sewing.
 Our staff was trained in Cambodia, one of the world’s top sewing countries.
 Our sewers have a home business that will relabel your garments after hours.

-We will introduce you to Kanha (pronounced Kenya), our top seamstress, that will work with you on your relabeling project.
+We will introduce you to Kanha (pronounced Kenya), our top seamstress, who will work with you on your relabeling project.
 She will relabel your garments at home in the evening, and payment will be to her.
 She is fast, has excellent work, and has inexpensive pricing.

 How to Contact Kanha to Relabel Your Garments

-- Please email Erik Mickelson: at [email protected]
+- Please email Erik Mickelson at [email protected]

 - Erik is NW Custom’s Operations Manager and will send you Kanha’s contact info.
 Kahha lives in Tacoma, WA.

 - Please describe your project in the email and include your contact info.

 - Please note that English is Kanha’s second language.
 Don’t worry there will be no miscommunication.

 - You can also reach us at 253-922-5793